 Since this was an 8-part cross-Canada video series campaign, the video was the star of the show and navigating to it was an extremely important usability aspect.
 Past, current and upcoming videos were clearly demarcated.
 Past videos were full colour, the current video highlighted in green to stand out and upcoming videos greyed enough to read and also look inaccessible.
 Upcoming videos also included their air date.

 G) UX feature: Navigation (drop down)

-Similar to the video navigation, this was a text only, alternate path the videos.
+Similar to the video navigation, this was a text-only, alternate path to the videos.
 We felt this redundancy was necessary to cover people who are used to more traditional methods of navigation using a drop-down.

 H) UX feature: Social

 We really pushed social on the page to promote the Expeditioners, Discovery and Jeep.
 There were social links in the global nav, above the footer and directly below the main video to make it as easy as possible to access.
 The Expeditioners social feeds were also plugged into all pages of the website to keep the content fresh.

 After finishing watching the video, we used a “keep watching” widget to promote the other episodes in case the user wanted more.

 I had to create a series of marketing ads in various sizes to promote the series and contest online.
 Some ads highlighted car features and some offered video teases of the series.

 With 225 lines of specification, I created an Excel spreadsheet to make it easy for the front end developers to create all of the visual elements, grid and animations as we envisioned.
 The style guide included hover states, colour, font size, font weight, font family, etc.

 Before launching, I did Design Quality Assurance (DQA) to make sure the coded work matched with the mockups.
 Assuming there is enough time, I like to make it pixel perfect.